 The problem with this self-focus is it never brings true and lasting happiness because our self-centered, self-seeking, self-gratifying ways are insatiable.

 Side-note: A couple of weeks ago, I was flying in a private jet.
 How awesome!
 But, sitting on the runway, I noticed my jet seemed small compared to some of the other private jets.
 They dwarfed mine.
-I laughed as I thought, even in a moment like this, people’s sense of appreciation is too easily replaced by a sense of never having enough.
+I laughed as I thought, even in a moment like this, people’s sense of appreciation is easily replaced by a sense of never having enough.
 This continual lust for more is insatiable.
-It stops people enjoying what they have because they are always looking for (and greedily grabbing for) more, bigger, better, even competing with others to get it.
-What a trap; a very unhappy trap!
+It stops people enjoying what they have because they are always looking for (greedily grabbing for) more, bigger, better, even competing with others to get it.
+What a very unhappy trap.

 Paul said, “…I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well-fed or hungry, whether living in plenty or in want,” Philippians 4:12-12 NIV.

 True happiness and contentment are found in Jesus.